 It’s reader question time!
-Today I’ve got some advice for reader Giselle, who is looking for a skin care regime that treats oily skin, breakouts AND their pain-in-the-butt aftermath, post-acne marks.
+Today I’ve got some advice for reader Giselle, who is looking for a skincare regimen that treats oily skin, hormonal acne breakouts AND their pain-in-the-butt aftermath, post-acne marks.
 She writes:

-“I’m having trouble finding a good skin care regime for myself.
+“I’m having trouble finding a good skin care regimen.
 I have oily skin and seem to break out a lot at my time of month.
 A lot of SPF moisturizers cause breakouts.
 I also have brown spots on my face, from old breakouts and age I suppose.”

 Treating Hormonal Acne Naturally

 I promise I WILL get to the product regimen part… but first things first: if you tend to break out at certain times of the month (join the club), it’s worth a little effort to see if you can re-balance those hormones.
 Yes, medications like the birth control pill, spironolactone, Accutane and antibiotics can help, but I’m generally against them.
-They’re short-term fixes with some serious side effects (breast cancer, anyone?).
+They’re short-term fixes with some serious side effects (some say even breast cancer, eeks).
 I’m also on the fence about laser treatments—they can work, but again, not necessarily permanently, and they can get REALLY expensive.

 What to Eat for Acne